christian-vorhemus/azure-percept-py/README.md

 ## Install

 ### From PyPI (recommended)
-This package is intended to run directly on Azure Percept hardware (or a container hosted on Azure Percept).
+This package is intended to run on an Azure Percept device (or a container hosted on Azure Percept).
 Make sure you use one of the following Python versions: 3.6, 3.7, 3.8 or 3.9.
 Then install the package with:

 ```
 sudo yum install python3-pip